How to Hang Plants From the Ceiling

 1. Weigh Your Plant

-Water your plant in the container you are planning to hang and then weigh it just after watering (Image 1).
-Water adds a lot of additional weight to a planter and you want to assure that the hardware you choose meets or exceeds the weight of your potted and freshly watered plant (Image 2).
+Water your plant in the container you are planning to hang and then weigh it just after watering.
+Water adds a lot of additional weight to a planter and you want to ensure that the hardware you choose meets or exceeds the weight of your potted and freshly watered plant.

 2. Choose a Location

-Choose a location to hang your plant.
-Keep in mind the light requirements of the plant you have chosen (Image 1).
+Choose a location to hang your plant keeping in mind its light requirements.
 Some plants like direct light, some indirect and some like very little light.
 When you have determined the exact location, mark the ceiling with a pencil.
 Use a stud finder to determine if the spot you chose is on a stud or is hollow drywall.
 This will determine which hanging method you use.

 3. Hang In a Stud

 Home improvement stores carry swag hooks made specifically for hanging items from the ceiling.
 These kits come with options for both hanging from studs or for hanging directly into drywall.
 Be certain to choose a swag hook with a weight capacity equal to or greater than the weight of your potted plant after it has been watered.
 Look on the package to determine the size drill bit needed for a pilot hole.
-If one is not listed, choose a bit just slightly smaller than your screw (Image 1).
-Drill a pilot hole into the ceiling (Image 2).
+If one is not listed, choose a bit just slightly smaller than the screw.
+Drill a pilot hole into the ceiling.

 If your drill bit hits wood, then you will choose the pointed screw tip in the swag hook kit that is made to drill into a stud.
-Simply screw in the swag hook (Image 3).
+Simply screw in the swag hook.
 It will likely be very difficult to turn once it begins to get tight.
 Place a rag around the hook and grip with a set of pliers.
 The rag protects the finish of the hook and the pliers will give you additional torque to be able to tighten the hook.
-Don’t tighten past the lip at the bottom of the hook or you risk breaking the hook (Image 4).
+Don’t tighten past the lip at the bottom of the hook or you risk breaking the hook.

 4. Hang In Drywall

 If your drill bit does not hit wood, you will need to use the hardware in the kit meant for hanging directly into drywall.
 DO NOT use plastic drywall mounts for the ceiling.
 They are designed for wall applications and their weight rating declines sharply when used vertically.
-You will need to expand the size of your hole for this specialty hardware.
+You will need to expand the size of the hole for this specialty hardware.
 Look on the package to determine the size drill bit needed to allow the toggle to be fed through the hole.
-Redrill the hole over the existing hole (Image 1).
+Redrill the hole over the existing hole.

-Fold in the wings of the toggle, pressing them close to the shaft of the screw, and push it into the hole (Images 2).
+Fold in the wings of the toggle, pressing them close to the shaft of the screw, and push it into the hole.
 The wings of the toggle will open inside the ceiling and clamp down when the hook is tightened.
-(Image 3 and 4).

 5. Hang Your Plants